-Japanese Pronouns: This Mewtwo uses watashi to refer to itself, and seems to have a feminine persona in contrast with the original Mewtwo's male persona.
+Japanese Pronouns: Like the original, this Mewtwo uses watashi to refer to itself.
+Unlike the original, this enhances its feminine persona in contrast with the original Mewtwo's male persona.

 Kick the Dog: While the Genesect were trying to create a new nest in the park they attacked all the Pokemon that already lived there.
 The Red Genesect went so far as to attack some rock type Pokemon, sending them into a pond full of water.
 Remember, rock type Pokemon find too much exposure to water painful.

 Lighter and Softer: Than the original Mewtwo's stories.
 This Mewtwo's backstory is far less complex and isn't quite as tragic, and both it and the Genesect aren't truly evil and are simply misunderstood.

 Never Trust a Title: One would imply from the title that Mega Mewtwo Y is the titular "legend awakened" (or "awakening of Mewtwo" in Japan) and that it's a big plot point.
 Nope, Mewtwo has it straight from the get-go.
 It's even implied to have had it from day one of its life!